LeandroCaniglia/Writings/Supporting Pragmas.md

 Don't forget to consume the closing `$>`, which should be the next token.

-Task 4: Saving the pragma in the `CompiledMethod`
+Task 4: Save the pragma in the method
 --